mykelalvis/Lynker-ioos-KB/KB/Release Engineering/artifact repository.md

 ## Bad Examples

-Some **very** rudimentary storage locations, which might be used in a pinch, are:
+Some rudimentary storage locations, which might be used in a pinch, are:

 - Azure Artifacts - this artifact repository is, as of the time of this writing, severely limited in it's capabilities
 - GitHub Releases - a per-repository file storage mechanism, but convenient if a given team only produces a very small number of artifacts (i.e. one or two)
 - Jenkins' internal artifact store - entirely transient but useful during a Jenkins build
 - GitHub source repositories, using Tags - this is a [[tag release]].
 It is also the default mechanism for some parts of some languages (notably `golang` libraries).

 These tend to have negative effects and/or side effects that can be difficult to detect or deal with.
-They should be avoided, if at all possible.

 ## Uses of an Artifact Repository

 An artifact repository is designed to be the [ostensibly] durable storage location of [[artifact]] instances for use by some target [[audience]].
-The presence of an artifact in such a repository indicates that some degree of [[gatekeeping]] was performed on the [[build]].
+The presence of an artifact in such a repository often indicates that some degree of [[gatekeeping]] was performed on the [[build]].
 Depending on the [[platform|platforms]] involved, sometimes this gatekeeping is "none", but the quality of the retained artifact is highly dependent on this.

 Typically, a build would store built artifacts into the artifact repository as a final step of the build.
 This implies that the artifact then has some [[version]] (i.e a named identifier) that uniquely indicates the stored artifact.
 This identifier can then be used later to retrieve the artifact, generally for use in some other process.